-- · Installation and refilling of sanitiser gel stations in toilets for users. - Installation of contactless, high-capacity gel dispensing machines at entrances and communal areas with the highest traffic at 14 stations, selected according to capacity calculations. - · Installation of protective screens in Adif customer service areas and points. - Distance marking on the ground and removal of benches to facilitate social distancing measures. - Separate entry and exit flows at stations, through the installation of signalling tape, retractable barriers, vinyl indicators, adhesives on pavements, stickers and signage. - Station announcements and public address messages to enforce the use of face masks. - Natural ventilation and maintenance measures in accordance with international technical protocols.
+- Installation and refilling of sanitiser gel stations in toilets for users. - Installation of contactless, high-capacity gel dispensing machines at entrances and communal areas with the highest traffic at 14 stations, selected according to capacity calculations. - Installation of protective screens in Adif customer service areas and points. - Distance marking on the ground and removal of benches to facilitate social distancing measures. - Separate entry and exit flows at stations, through the installation of signalling tape, retractable barriers, vinyl indicators, adhesives on pavements, stickers and signage.

+- Station announcements and public address messages to enforce the use of face masks. - Natural ventilation and maintenance measures in accordance with international technical protocols. - Actions to address the impact at commercial establishments.